-Riding a bike should be a fun, stress-free way to commute or exercise, but unfortunately it is just the opposite of that more often than not.
+Riding a bike should be a fun, stress-free way to commute or exercise, but unfortunately, it is just the opposite of that more often than not.
 Drivers are not only more distracted than ever, but a large percentage of drivers intentionally come too close to cyclists in order to intimidate those on two wheels.
-Other drivers turn to honking or yelling at cyclists, which can also lead to bike crashes.
-Whether you were on a training ride, commuting to work, or riding with your children, you had a right to the road that was unlawfully taken from you by the negligent or reckless driver who hit you or caused you to crash.
+Other drivers turn to honk or yell at cyclists, which can also lead to bike crashes.
+Whether you were on a training ride, commuting to work, or riding with your children, your right to the road was unlawfully taken from you by the negligent or reckless driver who hit you or caused you to crash.
 The same is true for children on bikes—drivers have an obligation to watch out for all other road users, and should be held accountable when they violate this duty of care.
-Our Atlanta bike collision lawyers at Sawyer Injury Law can help you seek financial justice by filing a personal injury claim against the at-fault driver.
+Our Atlanta bike accident lawyer at Sawyer Injury Law can help you seek financial justice by filing a personal injury claim against the at-fault driver.

 How Did the Driver Hit You?

 1.9 percent of all Georgia traffic fatalities are those of cyclists, according to the NHTSA, despite cyclists making up well under one percent of road users.
 Almost all bike crashes are caused by a driver who is distracted, impatient, aggressive, or intoxicated.
 Or all of the above in some cases.
 The three most frequent types of bicycle crashes include the following: